Drospirenone and estradiol

 How should I take drospirenone and estradiol?

-If you need surgery or medical tests or if you will be on bed rest, you may need to stop using this medicine for a short time.
-Any doctor or surgeon who treats you should know that you are taking drospirenone and estradiol.
+If you need major surgery or will be on long-term bed rest, you may need to stop using this medicine for a short time.
+Any doctor or surgeon who treats you should know that you are using drospirenone and estradiol.

-Your doctor should check your progress on a regular basis (every 3 to 6 months) to determine whether you should continue this treatment.
-Have regular physical exams and mammograms, and self-examine your breasts for lumps every month.
+Your doctor should check your progress on a regular basis to determine whether you should continue this treatment.
+Self-examine your breasts for lumps on a monthly basis, and have regular mammograms while using this medicine.

 Store at room temperature away from moisture and heat.